lumibib/assets/README.md

 ## License

-Our logo and other static assets are available under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+The trademarks, logos and other static assets ("Marks") displayed on this repository are the property of Lumibib.
+You are not permitted to use these Marks without the prior written consent of Lumibib.
 Our logo is based on [Owl](https://thenounproject.com/term/owl/1498942/) by [ester barbato](https://thenounproject.com/barbato.ester/) from [The Noun Project](https://thenounproject.com), licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).